Purushottam Das Tandon: Early life

 Purushottam Das Tandon was born in Allahabad in a middle class Khatri family.
 After obtaining a degree in law and an MA in history, he started practicing in 1906 and joined the bar of Allahabad High Court in 1908 as a junior to Tej Bahadur Sapru.
 He gave up practice in 1921 to concentrate on public activities.

-Tandon ji worked as Professor of Hindi at Victoria College, Gwalior.
+He also worked as a professor of Hindi at Victoria College, Gwalior.